ernanecl/arduino/README.md

-# arduino
+# ARDUINO
-Objective in working with Automation, Embedded Electronics and Internet of Things (IoT)
+Working with Automation, Embedded Electronics and Internet of Things (IoT)